 The Honourable Phil Honeywood is CEO of the International Education Association of Australia.
 He was a Member of the Victorian State Parliament for 18 years until 2006, including a period as Minister for Tertiary Education.
 He is a member of the Higher Education Standards Panel, Education Visa Consultative Committee and the inaugural Council for International Education.

-Dr Marlene Kanga AM, President-elect for the World Federation of Engineering Organisations
+Dr Marlene Kanga AM, President of the World Federation of Engineering Organisations

-Dr Kanga is President-elect for the World Federation of Engineering Organisations, the peak body for professional engineering institutions from 90+ nations, which is working with UNESCO and other international institutions in science and engineering to develop global approaches to capacity building in engineering, including to increase diversity.
-She was 2013 National President of Engineers Australia, director of iOmniscient Pty Ltd and a Member of the Order of Australia in recognition of her leadership in the engineering profession.
+Dr Kanga is President of the World Federation of Engineering Organisations, the peak body for professional engineering institutions from more than 90 nations, which is working with UNESCO and other international institutions in science and engineering to develop global approaches to capacity building in engineering, including to increase diversity.
+She was 2013 National President of Engineers Australia, is director of iOmniscient Pty Ltd and a Member of the Order of Australia in recognition of her leadership in the engineering profession.

 Professor Larkin is a Kungarakany and Yanyula man from Darwin in the Northern Territory.
 He is Chief Executive Officer of the Batchelor Institute of Indigenous Tertiary Education.
 Professor Larkin was previously Pro Vice-Chancellor for Indigenous Education and Research at the University of Newcastle and Pro Vice-Chancellor for Indigenous Leadership at Charles Darwin University.
 He chaired the Aboriginal and Torres Strait Islander Higher Education Advisory Council from 2009-2012.

 Mr Rob Malicki, Director, Australian Institute for Mobility Overseas

 Mr Malicki is co-founder and Chief Operations Officer of the Australian Institute for Mobility Overseas.
 He is the co-founder and a director of the Global Society Foundation (formerly the Study Overseas Foundation).
 Mr Malicki is the author of the Outbound Mobility Best Practice Guide for Australian universities and co-author of the VET Outbound Mobility Toolkit.

 Emeritus Professor Krishna Sen, Senior Research Fellow, School of Social Sciences, University of Western Australia